im-deepfriedwater/typescript-cookbook/project-setup.md

 ### Project setup
 TypeScript projects normally are structured as conventional NodeJS projects.
 The `package.json` and `tsconfig.json` files should be in the root directory.

+Reminder: TypeScript must be installed via NPM! `npm install typescript`.
+You can also quickly generate a `tsconfig.json` file with default options by entering `tsc --init` in your favorite terminal at the desired folder of a TypeScript project.

 Assume our `tsconfig.json` file has the following contents:
 ```JSON